The-Encryption/ForbSubs_The_Mod/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Mod

-This mod was inspired by several other creations, such as Create: Broken Bad 🥽, Alcocraft 🍺, etc., as well as some TV and YT series and my particular interest in chemistry.
+This mod was inspired by several other creations, such as Create: Broken Bad 🥽, Alcocraft 🍺, etc., as well as some TV and YT series and Encryption's particular interest in chemistry.
 LEGAL substances await you 💊!

 More details [here](https://app.milanote.com/1RoK7X18EEPFar/fs?p=G0FcgqI7FtW).